 Your first step in every violation of an order of protection matter is to visit us for a free consultation to discuss the facts of your case.
 From there we can build the best plan to defend your case.Let Us Fight Your Protective Order Violation Case!

 We provide free initial consultations.
-We have 25 years of experience defending domestic violence allegations throughout the State of Connecticut.
+We have more than 30 years of experience defending domestic violence allegations throughout the State of Connecticut.
 Working with an experienced Stamford domestic violence defense lawyer can make the difference in having your case dismissed or reduced down to a lesser charge.

 If you have been arrested for Domestic Violence Assault in Norwalk, New Canaan , Fairfield, Greenwich, Stamford, , Darien, Cos Cob, Westport, Wilton, Weston, Bridgeport and throughout the County of Fairfield do not hesitate to contact the Law Offices of Allan F. Friedman.
 Our rates are reasonable and we offer payments plans as needed.
 Call Attorney Friedman at (203) 357-5555 to schedule your free initial consultation we are available 24/7.
 Or you can contact us online for a prompt response.

 - Connecticut Domestic Violence Cases and the Dreaded Referral to AIC Services – How to Handle the Situation

 - How to Get Through Your Domestic Violence Case